chindraba-ga/dash_proj_01/CONTRIBUTING.md

 ### Find one, report one

 If you find a bug, or have an issue with how something works, or doesn't work, open an [Issue](../../issues) on the project page.
 Typos also qualify as an issue.

 Maybe it is not a bug, or is the result of a prior decision, maybe it is a problem and needs to be fixed.
-Either way, the Issue will be seen and handled.
+Either way, the [Issue](../../issues) will be seen and handled.bbb

 ### Find one, patch one

 If you find a truly serious bug, and know how to fix it, code the solution and create a Pull or Merge request.

 Kudos to anyone willing to take the time to create solutions rather than notices.
-Please read the __Contributor requirements__ secion above.
+Please read the [__Contributor requirements__](#contributor-requirements) secion above.

 [TOP](#contents)